erdemYl/NotQuiteJava-Compiler/README.md

 (that are not class members).
 They can be called without an instance of a class and have no corresponding this instance.
 These functions may be understood as static member functions of some fixed class that are statically imported.
-The semantics of a NotQuiteJava program are given by the semantics of the equivalent Java program with minor exceptions listed in the following.
+The semantics of a NotQuiteJava program are given by the semantics of the equivalent Java program with minor exceptions listed in the following.
 The supported language features are given implicitly by the grammar.

 • Overloading of functions and methods is not supported in NotQuiteJava.